-- A federal GRANT program that has statutory language included that specifically allows it to be used as MATCH for LWCF. - Examples of the MATCH allowed for LWCF from federal funds include Community Development Block Grants (CDBG) and Fixing America's Surface Transportation (FAST) Act Recreational Trail Program funds. - Reach out to your assigned COMPETITIVE PROJECT OFFICER with additional questions on eligible federal MATCH sources.
+- A federal GRANT program that has statutory language included that specifically allows it to be used as MATCH for LWCF. - Examples of the MATCH allowed for LWCF from federal funds include Community Development Block Grants (CDBG) and Fixing America's Surface Transportation (FAST) Act Recreational Trail Program funds. - Reach out to your county's assigned National Park Service Grants PROJECT OFFICER with additional questions on eligible federal MATCH sources.